Politics of Quebec: Executive Council

 The Executive Council is the body responsible for decision-making in the government.
-It is composed of the Lieutenant Governor (known as the Governor-in-Council), the Premier (in French Premier minister), the government ministers, the ministers of state and delegate ministers.
+It is composed of the Lieutenant Governor (known as the Governor-in-Council), the Premier (in French Premier ministre), the government ministers, the ministers of state and delegate ministers.
 The Executive Council directs the government and the civil service, and oversees the enforcement of laws, regulations and policies.
 Together with the Lieutenant Governor, it constitutes the government of Québec.
 See also Premier of Québec.

 Quebec Ombudsman

 The Quebec Ombudsman is a legislative officer responsible for handling complaints from individuals, companies and associations who believe the government of Quebec or any of its branches has made an error or treated them unjustly.
 The Ombudsman has certain powers defined by the Public Protector Act.
 The Québec Ombudsman has a social contract with Québécois to ensure the transparency of the state.

 Human Rights and Youth Rights Commission

 The Commission des droits de la personne et des droits de la jeunesse (Human Rights and Youth Rights Commission) is a publicly funded agency created by the Charter of Human Rights and Freedoms.
 Its members are appointed by the National Assembly.
 The commission has been given powers to promote and protect human rights within all sectors of Québec society.
 Government institutions and Parliament are bound by the provisions of the Charter.
 The commission may investigate into possible cases of discrimination, whether by the State or by private parties.
 It may introduce litigation if its recommendations were not followed.